hosseinpro/smartcardPage/smartcardBridge/README.md

 ```

 **Note**
 smartcardBridge uses Node Native Modules and must compile for each target platform (Windows, MacOS and Linux) at the same development platform.
 So, if you would like to make setup for Windows platform, you must compile smartcardBridge in Windows platform.
-You may need additional native development packages such as C++ Redistributable package for each platform.
+You may need additional native development packages such as C++ Redistributable package for each platform, and Python.